MarkRoldan88/Mastercam-Level-Exporter/README.md

    - It should look something like this
    - ![image](https://user-images.githubusercontent.com/56398786/167950976-4468a736-714f-4885-9a51-5e74d8af23c9.png)

-4. Copy the `Level-Exporter.dll`, `Microsoft.Xaml.Behaviors.dll` into the Chooks directory for your Mastercam version
+4. Copy `Level-Exporter.dll`, `Microsoft.Xaml.Behaviors.dll` into the Chooks directory for your Mastercam version
    - The Chooks directory is usually located at _C:\Program Files\Mastercam 2021\Mastercam\chooks_

+5. Navigate to _Level-Exporter\Resources\FunctionTable_ copy `Level-Exporter.ft` into the Chooks directory (same as above)

 **If your C:\Program Files\Mastercam 2021\Mastercam directory _does not_ contain `NETHook3_0.dll`, make sure to copy it from the bin folder**